cjkihl/shopify-storefront-api-typings/README.md

 ## How to use

 1. Install package: `npm i -S shopify-storefront-api-typings`
-2. Import typings in your code. (vscode will find the typings and auto import for you).
+2. Import typings in your code. (vscode should find the typings and auto import for you).

 ```js
 import { Checkout } from 'shopify-storefront-api-typings';